tgvoskuilen/meshBalancing/README.md

   4. [ __WARNINGS__ ] There was a small change in version 2.2.x in
      src/dynamicMesh/fvMeshAdder/fvMeshAdderTemplates.C which results in an
      excessive number of warnings.
-In the `MapVolField` function, there are three calls to `calcPatchMap`.
+In the `MapVolField` function, there are two calls to `calcPatchMap`.
 The map given to the patches may contain unmapped cells until the last mapping.
-To supress the warnings, change the unmapped value entry in the first two calls from -1 to 0 (the value it used to be).
+To supress the warnings, change the unmapped value entry from -1 to 0 (the value it used to be) on lines 139 and 201.
+A similar edit is required in `MapSurfaceField` on lines 447 and 508.

-  5.  [ __CRASH__ ] DimensionedFields are not properly distributed in the current implementation.
+  5.  [ __CRASH__ ] DimensionedFields are not properly distributed in the
+      current implementation.
 To enable distribution of DimensionedFields you will have to make the following changes:

     1. Add a constructor for DimensionedField which is consistent with the one used in fvMeshSubset.
 I recommend you recompile the entire src directory